Dog Food: Ratings of Sources

 by Contributors to OnlyNaturalPet.com

 Our AssessmentOnlyNaturalPet.com is another good source for user reviews especially for higher-grade dog foods Reviews list pros and cons and a bottom-line opinion about whether the reviewer would recommend a dog food to a friend, along with a brief write-up.
 Many of the reviews are from those who have been verified as buyers.

 by Contributors to Chewy.com

-Our AssessmentChewy.com is another major online seller of pet items, including dog food.
-Many of the foods here have significant owner feedback, sometimes totaling hundreds of reviews.
+Our AssessmentChewy.com is another online seller of dog food that's worth checking out.
+Many of the foods here have significant owner feedback, often totaling hundreds of reviews.
 Write-ups tend to be short, but still helpful, and most say whether or not they would recommend the food to another dog owner.

 Choosing a Healthy Dog or Cat Food

 Our AssessmentThis site is owned by a pet store with two locations in Orange County, Calif.
 The site has all the usual sales links, such as toys, bowls and treats, but it also has one page devoted to nutrition, which is well researched and in agreement with other sources.
 There are no ratings or recommendations, but there's a list of foods to avoid because they contain by-products, animal digest, hydrochloric acid or other undesirable or unhealthy substances.